BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_0_Controlling_Bitcoin_Transactions.md

-# Chapter Five: Controlling Bitcoin Transactions
+# Chapter Six: Controlling Bitcoin Transactions

 Sending a transaction isn't always the end of the story.
 Using the RBF (replace-by-fee) and CPFP (child-pays-for-parent) protocols, a developer can continue to control the transaction after it's been sent, to improve efficiency or to recover transactions that get stuck.
 These methods will begin to spotlight the true power of Bitcoin.